Quick Guide to Rome

 You Might Also Be Interested In

-With plenty of ancient structures abound, you could spend the entirety of your holiday to Rome visiting these.
+With an abundance of ancient structures, you could spend the entirety of your holiday to Rome in a time warp.
 A good spot for nightlife and good quality cheap meals is the Trastevere area.
 For an interesting day trip, the Vatican City is just a short drive away.

 - Gladiators used to fight for their lives here.
 Today it's a spectacle to visit and marvel at the ancient design.

 - Roman Forum

 - Once the political heartbeat of Rome, today you can witness the marble fragments and columns of the building where Caesar used to give his speeches.